CallumBeaney/simulator-cleaner/README.md

 ## What problem this script solves

 When a new Simulator device is created, its default data is stored in a `CoreSimulator/Devices/` subdirectory.
 When this new device is opened for the first time, an extra 400MB - 1.5GB data is created.
 As different applications are tested, each device directory grows.

-The common presumption is that one may reset a given device by removing this data folder, but this renders the device unopenable from Simulator's `File > Open Simulator` menu.
+If you remove or clear this data folder, the device becomes unopenable from Simulator's `File > Open Simulator` menu.

-This script copies the chosen device type's signature data, deletes the device and its data completely, and then uses that device type data to create a new one.
+The solution is to copy the chosen device type's signature data, delete the device completely, and then use that signature data to create a new device.
 Doing this manually is tedious.

 __Important__: This code was written on and for an Aarch64 Mac M1.
-You may need to change the default directory or some OS-specific commands in the code before compiling.
+You may need to change the default directory or some OS-specific commands.